RoboTeamTwente/roboteam_embedded_messages/README.md

 ## Floating point variables

-Floating point variables cannot directly be sent between two systems (e.g. robot and computer), because their implementations might differ.
+Floating point variables cannot directly be sent between two systems (e.g. robot and computer), because their implementations of a floating point might differ.
 Instead, a float is first converted to an integer, sent to the other system, and then converted back to a float.
 This of course leads to a loss of precision, which depends on the number of bits that are reserved for the float.
 For example, take a floating point variable that can take a value between 0 and 1.
 4 bits are reserved for the variable, resulting in a total of 2^4 = 16 different values.

 ```text
 FLOAT IN   0   .1  .2  .3  .4  .5  .6  .7  .8  .9  1